AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-38/acsd-54018-performance-issue-with-catalog-widget-product-list.md

 1. Go to the frontend and open the created page.
 1. Disable full page cache and block html cache.
 1. Check the page loading speed.
-1. Reload the page few times and calculate the average loading time.
+1. Reload the page a few times and calculate the average loading time.

 <u>Expected results</u>: